myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/notification/updateSeen.md

 ## #main

-Notify server that the user has seen notifications.
+Notify server that the requesting account has seen notifications.
+Requires auth.

 ### Input